 When it comes to tax matters, Indians are the tax evaders.
-The country with population more than 125 Cr. is struggling with the tax collections.
+The country with a population more than 125 Cr. is struggling with the tax collections.
 Recently, Income Tax Department of India issued statistics of Income Tax Collection AY 2015-16.
-It was found that a total of 4.06 Crore (Approx 3%) Indians filed Tax returns and interesting fact is only 2 Crore Indians paid taxes.
+It was found that a total of 4.06 Crore (Approx 3%) Indians filed Tax returns an interesting fact is only 2 Crore Indians paid taxes.
 It simply shows that 50% of Tax returns are filed as Nil returns.

 Here are some of the shocking facts

 - Only 5 Indians reported income of more than ₹100 Cr.

 - 69 Indians reported Income between ₹25 Cr to ₹100 Cr.

 - 97% of Indians have not filed income tax returns.